graduenz/my-ddns/README.md

 ## Stage

-Actively on development &horbar; no release yet.
+On active development &horbar; no release yet.

 ## Supported registrars

-For now, only Cloudflare is supported.
+For now, only Cloudflare will be supported.

 ## Credits